 Bone-In Rib Roast - Choose a 3 or 4 rib roast from the small end.
 A smaller 2 bone roast is essentially a very thick steak which is very difficult to grill and a cut that small does not roast well.

 Spices: Sea salt, pepper, dried rosemary, thyme, garlic, onion, basil, oregano, olive oil.
 Add your favorite spices.

 Remove the roast from the refrigerator four hours prior to cooking to permit the meat to reach room temperature.
 (This is important.
-If the center of the roast is cold, the outside will overcook before the inner temperature reaches 120 degrees.)
-With the boning knife, carefully remove the roast from the bone then trim any excess fat or detached pieces of meat.
-Return the meat to the bone rack and tie securely with cotton string.
-Do NOT use a nylon or other "plastic" string.
-See the top left picture above.
+If the center of the roast is cold, the outside will overcook before the inner temperature reaches your desired temperature120 degrees.)
+Rinse the roast under cold water and then pat dry with disposable paper towel.
+Place the roast on a cutting board then with the boning knife, carefully remove the roast from the bone and trim any excess fat or detached pieces of meat.

 Make a paste of your favorite above spices in a small dish of olive oil and rub the paste well into the roast.